The Importance of Eating Seeds

 We don’t consider seeds on a regular basis even though they are vital to our survival.
 They are readily available in grocery stores and small markets across most countries, cities and towns.
 We should get to know them!
-We’re fascinated by seeds and thought we’d share a little information to help you appreciate the multitude of seeds and their health benefits.
+I’m fascinated by seeds and thought I’d share a little information to help you appreciate the multitude of seeds and their health benefits.

 What Are Seeds?

 - Most plants bear fruit.
 Specifically, most flowering plants bear fruit.
 Their fruit are foods like tomatoes or bananas, or even the hard shells of nuts.

 - Within these fruit are seeds.
 Bananas have seeds, tomatoes have seeds, and within the hard shells of nuts are seeds such as cashews and acorns.